FREQUENTLY ASKED QUESTIONS

 All are welcome.
 Algodonales is a beautiful area; There are massive amounts to keep everyone busy while you are flying. horse riding to kitesurfing. picnics & canoeing and beautiful white hillside villages of Andalucia, everything is out there to do and explore.
 We can organized tandem flights to non-flyers.
 They will need a car because we cannot guarantee a place for them in our vehicle.

 What in case of bad weather?

 You can be sure that we never give up!
 If the weather is bad in our area, we are going to move to a different one, with better weather.
 There are more than ten different flying spots in a radio of 150 km around Algodonales, at the coast or inland.
 Anyway, in the very unlikely event that you can not fly because bad weather, we will give you credit towards another course in the future.
-The bad weather days will be used for either lectures. theory lessons (not only for beginners, we have some lectures for experienced pilots like for example “How to use and pack your parachute reserve”.
+The bad weather days will be used for theory lessons, and not only for beginners but also masterclasses for more experienced pilots.

 Our aim, on all type of beginners courses, is to complete as many tasks as possible.
 If some tasks are not completed, because of bad weather or participants illness or injury, it is possible to complete in a different day, until qualification.
 If a minimum of 3 days training is not achieved, we will time credit up to a maximum of 3 days, to be taken to the school within 6 months of course commencement.

 If you are a student booked in one of our beginner's courses, it is a good idea to have previous knowledge about paragliding.
 You can read the following documents:

 On your return home?

 Once you have qualified to fly solo you will normally join a paragliding club and fly with more experienced pilots who will help you to progress and share their knowledge.